GLOBAL MARKETS-Dollar, bond yields dip on inflation data as stocks soar

 U.S. Treasury yields dropped to multi-week lows as the benign inflation data and unexpected fall in retail sales fueled doubts about an interest rate increase later this year.

-The benchmark 10-year U.S. Treasury note rose 6/32 in price to yield 2.3248 percent.
-The German 10-year yield fell as much as 4 basis points to 0.49 percent, before paring declines to about 0.53 percent at the end of day.
+The benchmark 10-year U.S. Treasury note rose 8/32 in price to yield 2.3176 percent.
+The 10-year German bund yield fell some 3 basis points when European trading started on Friday to 0.49 percent before paring losses.

-Shares of JPMorgan, Citigroup and Wells Fargo , which have run up in recent weeks, were among the top five biggest drags on the S&P 500 as their earnings reports failed to excite investors.
+Shares of JPMorgan, Citigroup and Wells Fargo , which have run up in the past few weeks, were lower as their earnings reports failed to excite investors.

-A supply interruption in Nigeria boosted crude oil and prices posted a weekly gain of more than 4 percent on lower U.S. stockpiles.
+In oil markets, benchmark Brent and U.S. WTI futures contracts were on track for weekly gains.

-Brent crude futures, the international benchmark for oil, settled up 49 cents at $48.91 per barrel.
+Brent crude futures, the international benchmark for oil, were up 35 cents at $48.77 per barrel.

-U.S. West Texas Intermediate (WTI) crude futures rose 46 cents to settle at $46.54 per barrel.